10 Best Bodyweight Trap Exercises At Home (Without Equipment)

 8. Alternate rows between each arm for the desired number of repetitions.

 The inverted row is another name for bodyweight rows.
-The inverted row puts your body in a horizontal position, making it easier to perform.
+It puts your body in a horizontal position, making it easier to perform.

 It also works the back and shoulder muscles including rhomboids, trap and rear delt from a different angle.